Frequently Asked Questions

 Required Hours of Professional Development for Teachers

-All campus-based teachers (with four or more years of experience in the district) have a 187 contract and are required to earn 14 hours of professional development.
-The work calendar is 185 days.
-Therefore all campus-based 187-day staff "owe" the district 14 hours (2 days) that are NOT part of the AISD Calendar.
-Failure to fulfill your professional development contractual obligation will result in a salary reduction. ***If you are new to Alief or have returned to Alief and you are in your first three year with us you are in the Teacher Induction Program (Alief U).
-You have 35 hours of required training each year and a degree plan that outlines what courses are required.
-You can find your degree plan on the Teacher Induction web page.***
+This year, all campus-based teachers have a 187 contract and are required to earn 7 hours of professional development.
+The work calendar for the 2020-21 school year is 186 days.
+Therefore all campus-based 187-day staff "owe" the district 7 hours that are NOT part of the 2020-21 AISD Calendar.
+Failure to fulfill your professional development contractual obligation will result in a salary reduction.

 What about Paraprofessionals?

-All campus-based paraprofessionals are required to earn EITHER 14 hours of comp time OR 14 hours of professional development (or a combination of both) between March 1, 2018 and February 28, 2019 in order to fulfill their days of work.
+All campus-based paraprofessionals are required to earn EITHER 7 hours of comp time OR 7 hours of professional development (or a combination of both) between March 1, 2020 and December 18, 2020.
 Failure to fulfill this obligation will result in a salary reduction.
-NEW Paraprofessionals hired before Labor Day must earn 14 hours of either professional development or comp time.
-If a new Paraprofessional is hired between Labor Day and Thanksgiving break they must earn 7 hours and if a Paraprofessional starts work after Thanksgiving they do not need to earn any professional or comp hours that school year.
+NEW Paraprofessionals hired BEFORE Labor Day must earn 7 hours of either professional development or comp time.
+NEW Paraprofessionals hired AFTER Labor Day do not need to fulfill the requirement this school year.

 What happens if I did not pre-register for a course?

-What happens if I do not sign-in or sign-out of a session?
+What happens if I do not finish a course?

-What do I do if I do not receive credit for a session?
+What do I do if I do not receive credit for a course?

 Can I take something out of district and still receive district credit?